 Welcome to the sales force automation (SFA) software product directory.
 This product directory contains basic information about SFA vendors and products in the SFA market.
 Use the directory to evaluate SFA software and find the best SFA solution for your organization.
 Listings include: Vendor information, product name and website, short and long product descriptions and pricing details.

-sales force automation software product directory
+Download the 2009 sales force automation software product directory

 This interactive product directory is a great resource for SFA vendor and product information.
 Whether you're just beginning the SFA software evaluation process or looking to upgrade your SFA system, you'll find valuable information about on-premise and on-demand SFA software from a variety of vendors in the SFA market.
 The latest edition, updated for 2009, includes valuable advice and research from expert Jim Dickie of CSO Insights, who discusses the best way to evaluate SFA and how to choose the best software for your business needs.

 |Ask the Expert: Sales force automation help from Liz Roche||Find sales force automation software resources in SearchCRM.com's learning center|

 |@59583 Our resident expert Liz Roche answers questions from readers on sales force automation software, and can help you evaluate SFA software for your organization.
 View Liz's answers or submit a question of your own.||This collection of SFA guides and quizzes will help you evaluate, implement and manage SFA technology.
 Take a quiz on sales compensation best practices, read about mobile CRM vendors and learn how to manage an effective sales force.|